PlainHazard

 What is the most common disaster type in Braxton County?

-The most common disaster type in Braxton County is Winter Storm, with 1 declaration.
+The most common disaster type in Braxton County is Severe Storm, with 9 declarations.
+Other disaster types include Flood (6), Hurricane (3), Biological (2).

-How does Braxton County's disaster risk compare to the West Virginia average?
+How does Braxton County's FEMA declaration record compare with the West Virginia average?

-What is the overall disaster risk level for Braxton County?
+What was the worst year for disasters in Braxton County?

 What is the FEMA National Risk Index score for Braxton County?